securityguy/escpos/Readme.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fhennedo%2Fescpos.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fhennedo%2Fescpos?ref=badge_shield)
 [![Go Reference](https://pkg.go.dev/badge/github.com/hennedo/escpos.svg)](https://pkg.go.dev/github.com/hennedo/escpos)

+This fork was  created because the module has not been updated in 3 years and the only tag on the repo did not include all files.
+PRs are welcome.

 This is a [Golang](http://www.golang.org/project) package that provides [ESC-POS](https://en.wikipedia.org/wiki/ESC/P) library functions to help with sending control codes to a ESC-POS thermal printer.